top of page

-Laws like HIPAA in the US protect medical data privacy for 50 years after death.
+• Laws like HIPAA in the US protect the privacy of medical data for 50 years after death.

-Posthumous medical data has significant potential for medical research.
+• Posthumous medical data has potential for medical research.

 As a healthcare provider deeply invested in the future of medicine, I often ponder the fate of our digital footprints.
 Today, I want to share my thoughts on a fascinating and increasingly relevant topic: what happens to our medical data after we die?